 - Take-home kits

-The Guided Lesson Plan includes background science for the unit, a vocabulary list for the students, a detailed description of the lesson, including step-by-step instructions and illustrations of the experiments, readings about the subject, a list of suggested questions to ask the students, and a suggested script for volunteers.
+The Guided Lesson Plan includes background science for the unit, a vocabulary list, a detailed description of the lesson, including step-by-step instructions and illustrations of the experiments, a list of suggested questions to ask the students, and a suggested script.

 The Teacher Toolkit contains background scientific information about the unit, the vocabulary list, a summary of the experiments, and a list of suggested follow-up experiments.

-The Take-home kits are given to each student twice a year.
+The Take-home kits can be given out.
+Currently, there are two at each grade level with plans to add more.
 They include materials to conduct experiments at home along with instructions.
 This engages parents in their children’s education.